LogtalkDotOrg/logtalk-for-vscode/README.md

 - Errors/warnings when compiling source files are added to the "PROBLEMS" pane.
 - Errors/warnings when compiling source files can also be navigated from the Logtalk terminal via Ctrl+click (Windows, Linux, ...) or Cmd+click (macOS).

 Quick fixes are provided for some errors and warnings.
+When applying quick fixes, notably those that delete and insert code, the _positions_ of the warnings and errors later in the file may not be updated, thus preventing further quick fixes to be applied or applied correctly.
+In this case, save your changes and re-run the linter by using the "Make - Reload" command.

 ### Commands